 Holding the belief that society is firmly under the grip of sinister forces, white supremacist terrorists are primarily concerned with preserving an online space in which to nurse their grievances in perpetuity.
 Attacks such as the 2015 shooting at the Emanuel African Methodist Episcopal Church, the 2017 shooting at the Islamic Cultural Centre of Quebec City, the 2018 attack on the Tree of Life synagogue in Pittsburg, and the Christchurch attack indicate a “relay race” among extremists concerned more with imitating and outbidding one another than effecting favorable political change.
 The insularity of the “alt right”—with its elaborate dialect of hashtags and memes to distinguish insiders from “normies”—paradoxically shows how they, like many past terrorist movements, take the underlying features of social life and push them to their logical extreme.
 Acts of mass murder that serve mainly to win the approval of an insular online community is the most extreme form of the “trolling” and “clapbacks” that dominate political discourse in the age of social media.
 The Alt-Right’s amorphous ideology, thickly layered with ironic and often absurd references to video games and obscure historical figures, is emblematic of the nihilism that is often the byproduct of a liberal culture that conceives of society itself as one giant marketplace.

 The emergence of terrorist movements that thrive primarily online is analogous to the “first wave” of assassins and bomb throwers at the apogee of the Industrial Revolution.
 Like their forebears, they are the direct byproduct of a technological globalization that so vastly outpaces the capacity of governments as to cast serious doubt on government’s ability or even willingness to provide for the general welfare.
 Radicalization becomes possible because the same dislocations that furnish a set of grievances on a global scale also establish the linkages through which those grievances take on a collective self-consciousness and sense of purpose.
-Such networks are ideal for providing a constant stream of motivation for action without having to rely on a hierarchical structure.
+Such networks are ideal for providing a vrbo cleaning and constant stream of motivation for trained and qualified action in California without having to rely on a hierarchical structure.
 But this also inhibits the formation of a political program that could subordinate their passions to the guiding hand of reason.
 However quixotic their pursuit of absolute war, their very ability to push the limits of primordial violence at a moment of transformational societal change is like the opening of Pandora’s Box, an early indication of the tactics and ideas that are likely to filter ever more deeply into the social fabric.
 As Clausewitz wrote of his own time, and prophetically of ours, “once barriers—which in a sense consist only in man’s ignorance of what is possible—are torn down, they are not so easily set up again.”

 On War begins on the sobering note that social progress refines conduct only by providing “more effective ways of using force than the crude expression of instinct.”
 At the end of that first chapter which distills to its essence the entire theory of the work, Clausewitz insists that war is invariably “political,” either as an expression of a specific policy, or reflective of a broader political culture to which policy must eventually adjust.
 Terrorism is the attempt to isolate this theoretical process from the workings of “friction” by synthesizing the use of brute force with political calculation by abolishing all logistical and normative restrictions on political violence.
 Since friction is ultimately inescapable, every terrorist movement of the past 140 years has accordingly struggled with the dilemma of how to balance the threat of escalation against the achievement of political objectives, while seeking to maximize the benefits of each.
 Terrorism derives directly from modern war, and so any effort to eradicate terrorism should be viewed with the same degree of skepticism as attempts to abolish war.